doombubbles/BTD6-Mods/PowersInShop/README.md

 Also configurable are allowing the Power Towers in CHIMPS mode (defaults to false) and restricting them as Support towers (defaults to true).

-**It it currently a known issue that Road Spikes look like Caltrops while being placed.
-This is an intentional band-aid fix to the issue that the Road Spikes model currently can't be used in that context.
-I'm looking into better fixes.**

 Very special thanks to kenx00x for the idea and starter code.